nmmneves/OPXAQL/README.md

 **1- Make sure you have the lastest git version installed and up to date**

 *Note: It may be necessary to set up the date manually since it may not be the current date.
-Other option is to install ntp, which updates it automatically**
+Other option is to install ntp, which updates it automatically(sudo apt-get install ntp).*
 ```
 sudo apt-get install -y git
 ```